Deploying Node.js App

 to have Zeabur deploy your application placed in the root directory.

-Nx (opens in a new tab) and Rush (opens in a new tab), which are not based on the above two Monorepo approaches, are not yet supported for one-click deployment.
-You can refer to "Disable Cache Functionality" and "Modifying Build and Start Commands" to configure Monorepo.
+Nx and Rush, which are not based on the above two Monorepo approaches, are not yet supported for one-click deployment.
+You can refer to “Disable Cache Functionality” and “Modifying Build and Start Commands” to configure Monorepo.

 Disabling Cache Functionality